Inflammation & Depression: The Biological Link

 These symptoms may reflect ongoing immune-nervous system interaction rather than isolated psychological distress (4,7).
 This overlap is also commonly seen in people experiencing chronic fatigue and post-viral syndromes.

-Nutrient Deficiencies That Can Mimic or Worsen Depression
+Specific Nutrient Deficiencies Can Mimic or Worsen Depressive Symptoms

-Several micronutrient deficiencies are associated with depressive symptoms and impaired neurotransmitter function:
+Several micronutrient deficiencies are associated with depressive symptoms and impaired neurotransmitter function, as demonstrated across multiple clinical studies.

-• Vitamin D – influences immune regulation and neuroinflammatory signalling (11)
+Vitamin D Modulates immune regulation and neuroinflammatory signalling Anglin et al., 2013 meta-analysis found significant association with depression (11)

-• Omega-3 fatty acids (EPA/DHA) – structural components of neuronal membranes with anti-inflammatory properties (12)
+Omega-3 Fatty Acids (EPA/DHA) Structural components of neuronal membranes with anti-inflammatory properties Grosso et al., 2014 review of biological mechanisms (12)

-Approximately 70% of immune tissue is located within the gastrointestinal tract.
-Disruption of the gut barrier, microbial imbalance (dysbiosis), and intestinal inflammation may allow immune-active molecules to enter systemic circulation, contributing to neuroinflammation (5,14).
-This bidirectional communication pathway is known as the gut–brain axis.
+Approximately 70% of immune tissue is located within the gastrointestinal tract, making the gut a major interface between microbial activity and systemic immune signalling.
+Research by Michael Maes first described how increased intestinal permeability (“leaky gut”) may allow lipopolysaccharide (LPS) from gram-negative bacteria to enter systemic circulation, contributing to neuroinflammation (5,14).
+This bidirectional communication pathway is known as the gut-brain axis.

-This relationship may help explain why digestive symptoms frequently co-occur with mood disorders.
+Rogers et al. (2016) described how these pathways may help explain why digestive symptoms frequently co-occur with mood disorders (15).

 Rather than relying solely on symptom-based assessment, functional and integrative approaches may include targeted investigation of biological contributors:

-• Gut health testing for inflammation and dysbiosis
+Gut health Calprotectin, zonulin, comprehensive stool analysis Assesses intestinal inflammation and dysbiosis

 These assessments aim to clarify physiological patterns that may interact with mood regulation (6-8) and are commonly used within a functional medicine mental health framework.